AlisaFox/Java/twitter/README.md

 Or it can find the most used word, or the hottopic.
 Or it can check if a message exists at all in a tweet.

 ## What's happening?
-We have tweets with attributes
+We have `Tweet.java` with attributes
 - userAccount;
 - date;
 - time;
 - message;
+And then we have  `Twitter.java`, which is an arrayList of tweets.

 There are numerous other functions described clearly in the pdf.